castore-dev/castore/README.md

 ### - Event-driven architecture

 Event Sourcing integrates very well with [event-driven architectures](https://en.wikipedia.org/wiki/Event-driven_architecture).
-In a traditional architecture, you would need design your system events (or **messages** for clarity) separately from your database.
+In a traditional architecture, you would need design your system events (or **messages** for clarity) separately from your data.
 With Event Sourcing, they can simply **broadcast the business events you already designed**.

 There are two kinds of messages: